blutui/dev.blutui.com/src/pages/docs/canvas/tags/extends.md

 title: 'extends'
 ---

 The **extends** tag can be used to extend a template from another one.
 Canvas does not support multiple inheritance.
 So you can only have one extends tag called per rendering.
 However, Canvas supports horizontal [reuse](/docs/canvas/tags/use).
-Let’s define a base template, `base.canvas`, which defines a simple HTML skeleton document:
+Let’s define a base template, `base.html`, which defines a simple HTML skeleton document:

 ```canvas {% process=false %}
 <!DOCTYPE html>